Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Conclusions

 \section{Conclusions}

-This work presents a unified, quantum-informed framework in which decaying localized surface plasmon (LSP) excitations are conceptualized as plasmonic quasi-particles - quantized, coherent many-electron emitters that radiate energy into their own structured near-field TM-polarized electromagnetic environment.
-The excited plasmonic emitter and its self-generated EM environment form the cavity of TM confined field modes, sharing the same transient dynamics as the source fields of LSP.
-Therefore, both the decay rates of surface TM-polarized fields and cavity fields are composed of radiative and nonradiative contributions.
+This work introduces a unified, quantum-informed framework in which decaying localized surface plasmon (LSP) excitations are treated as plasmonic quasiparticles: quantized, coherent many-electron emitters that radiate energy into their own structured electromagnetic near-field environment of longitudinal fields.
+In this description, the plasmonic excitation simultaneously acts as both the emitter and the source of the confined electromagnetic modes forming the effective cavity.
+Unlike conventional cavity quantum electrodynamics (CQED), where the emitter and cavity are treated as independent subsystems, the present framework considers them as dynamically coupled parts of the same physical system.
+The implications of this intrinsic coupling for the damping dynamics of coherent electron oscillations constitute the central conceptual aspect of the present study.

 An intrinsic suppression of the total damping rate of radiative modes due to the self-quenching effect is predicted.
-This effect does not arise from an externally altered EM environment as in the traditional Purcell effect.
-Rather, it occurs due to the loss of part of the excitation energy via collisional, ohmic losses in a metal NP, resulting in heat generation.
-Consequently, the emission characteristics of the plasmonic system are modified self-consistently, as the effective LDOS, dependent on the quality factor of the self-created plasmonic cavity, is influenced by the nonradiative losses process, which introduces a co-dependence of radiative and non-radiative decay channels.
+Unlike in the traditional Purcell effect, this modification of the damping rate does not arise from an externally altered EM environment.
+Rather, it results from the loss of a portion of the excitation energy via collisional, ohmic processes in a metal nanoparticle, leading to heat generation.
+Consequently, the emission characteristics of the plasmonic system are modified self-consistently: the effective LDOS, which depends on the quality factor of the self-created plasmonic cavity, is itself influenced by nonradiative losses, introducing a strict co-dependence of the radiative and nonradiative decay channels.

-Thus, the conventional view of LSP decay as a sum of independent radiative and nonradiative channels is no longer sufficient in general.
-Instead, radiative emission is inherently reduced due to the self-quenching effect.
+The original contribution of this work lies in the formulation of a self-consistent extension of Fermi’s Golden Rule for plasmonic quasi-particles, in which the radiative decay rate depends explicitly on the total cavity linewidth entering the LDOS.
+This feedback mechanism leads to an analytical expression for the effective radiative rate (Eq.~29), revealing a non-additive coupling between decay channels and predicting a size- and mode-dependent self-quenching effect.
+Unlike conventional phenomenological approaches that decompose the total linewidth into independent radiative and nonradiative terms, the present framework demonstrates that intrinsic dissipation modifies the emission process itself through the shared spectral parameters of the emitter and its self-generated cavity.
+Thus, the conventional description of LSP decay as a simple sum of independent radiative and nonradiative channels fails to fully capture the dynamics of plasmonic systems in which the emitter and cavity are intrinsically coupled.

+These results are consistent with the classical description of transient LSP decay within Maxwell electrodynamics and help explain experimental observations of anomalously long lifetimes in nanorods \cite{sonnichsen2002drastic, qin2023coaction}.